andrelondono/Crosscorrelation/README.md

 # Crosscorrelation
-Scale invariant transform for image correlation
+Attempt at producing a Scale invariant transform for image correlation